-Research Area I: Improving Textual Data Analysis
+Research Area I: Improving Working through Software and Data

-My research in this area is concerned with improving the process of analyzing textual data, and with improving the quality of the results.
+Research in this area is concerned with improving the process of analyzing textual data, and with improving the quality of the results.
 Important work in this area has dealt with exploring natural language processing to improve the consistency of qualitative data analysis (Kaufmann, Barcomb and Riehle, 2020) and and using qualitative data analysis in requirements engineering (Kaufmann, Krause, Harutyunyan, Barcomb and Riehle, 2021).
 Current research in this area is supported by an NSERC Discovery grant.

-Research Area II: Participation in Software Development
+Research Area II: Human Factors in Software Development